-Are you not using YouTube?
-That's possible, but social media are also increasingly playing into video content.
-You are probably active there.
+Are you not (yet) using YouTube?
+You can, but social media is also paying more and more attention to video content.
+You’re probably active there.
 Video content on your website?
-Certainly!
-It can ensure that your customers stay on your site longer.
+Definitely!
+It can make your customers stay on your site longer.

 Don’t: as much link building as possible, as little contact as possible